-My most recent, fifth surgery earlier this year, came as a shock.
+My fifth surgery, in 2017, came as a shock.
 I’d noticed some issues with my heart rhythm, but I thought my doctor, Professor David Celermajer, would just give me some medication.
 I didn’t expect he’d say surgery.

 This time around, it’s been tough.
 People often don’t know, but the mental recovery is sometimes just as hard – if not more so – than the physical recovery.
 It was a major life-changing moment, but then you recover physically and are just meant to go back into society as if nothing had happened.